SaharR1372/DM_Style_matching/README.md

-The repository is based on [this repo](https://github.com/VICO-UoE/DatasetCondensation) Please cite their papers if you use the code.
+The repository is based on [this repo](https://github.com/VICO-UoE/DatasetCondensation), please cite their papers if you use the code.
 ## Usage

 ```